mvolkmann/blog/src/ocaml.md

 it must be "passed" the "unit" value `()`.
 Without this it is just a reference to the function and not a call to it.

+Functions that only produce side effects do not return anything.
-Calls to functions that don't return a value are expressions with "unit type".
+Calls to them are expressions with "unit type", represented by `()`.
 These are like "statements" in other languages.
 Some call them "effectful expressions".